-The student access policy at Joyce University defines students as currently enrolled individuals who are provided with an ID badge.
-Access to University buildings and facilities is restricted to specific areas based on their academic programs or extracurricular activities.
-Unauthorized duplication or use of student access credentials is strictly forbidden and may lead to disciplinary consequences.
-Refer to Table A1 for the student badge schedule.
-Additionally, campus spaces can be temporarily closed for repairs or maintenance, requiring students to relocate or vacate as needed.
+At Joyce University, currently enrolled students are provided with an ID badge to access university buildings and facilities.
+Access is restricted to specific areas based on their academic programs or extracurricular activities.
+Unauthorized duplication or use of student access credentials is strictly prohibited and may lead to disciplinary action.
+Refer to the Student Room Access Schedule on page 23.
+Campus spaces may be temporarily closed without notice for repairs or maintenance, requiring students to relocate or vacate as needed.